The world we love is changing. This is why skis, such as the Volkl RTM 73, now exist.

 The very name, Volkl, has a distinct history of skiing excellence and it seems that their RTM 73s are the first rung on that ladder.
 This model has an inherit bias towards those who are either at a beginner or intermediate level, searching for a ski that is easy to turn, forgiving but also able to let its hair down on occasion, primarily on the piste, but also playing in the soft stuff.

 The Volkl RTM 73 is the ski that will do all this and more.
-Our team of experts have crowned it, ‘the perfect first ski’.
+Our team of experts has crowned it, ‘the perfect first ski’.

 Underfoot, a sidecut measuring 73mm gives the ski a real feeling of grip, similar to that of most high-performance skis and a radius, on a ski measuring 159cm, of 12.9m that makes the 73s just as happy to ski tight slalom turns or rock amazing open carves.
 Either way, they cling to the snow like glue, even at high speeds.